jameskirk36/lizard-website/content/pages/components.md

   * Initial consultation via phone/Zoom/Video call - \*\*\*FREE\**

-  * **Home training plan** - personalised for the equipment you have availableat your home and your goals
+  * **Home training plan** - personalised for the equipment you have available at your home and your goals

   * **One to one outdoor coaching** - in an open public space with social distancing and regular cleaning of all equipment